Surajkumar4-source/Stock-Price-Predictor-App/README.md

-# Stock Price Predictor App
+# Stock Price Predictor Web App

 ## Project Overview

-Welcome to the Stock Price Predictor App, where the synergy of machine learning and real-time data delivers captivating insights into stock market trends.
+Welcome to the Stock Price Predictor Web App, where the synergy of machine learning and real-time data delivers captivating insights into stock market trends.
 Explore its innovative features for dynamic and interactive predictions of stock prices.
 Here's a closer look at what the app offers:

 ## Key Features